Dead End Beach, Saint James

 Wrap Up

-Thankfully a piece of coastline left free for the locals in Montego Bay!
-Far from the best beach out west, it’s still a nice spot for budget travelers and locals who can’t afford day passes to enjoy the ones up the road, and watching the planes is a nice treat.
-With nothing exceptional about this beach except at sunsets, it gets three stars, ☆☆☆.
-My love for the beach has steadily grown since I’ve began this blog.
-It’s almost tying with waterfalls for my favourite place to unwind in nature!
-Check out the other 7 beaches I’ve written about here.
+Thankfully there’s a free beach left for the locals in Montego Bay!
+It isn’t the best beach in Jamaica, but it’s still a nice spot for budget travelers and locals who can’t afford day passes to enjoy the private ones.
+Watching the planes is a nice treat.
+Check out some more Jamaican beaches below.

 ‘Til next time, ✌.